philyg/dockercomposemk/README.md

 The Makefile comes preconfigured with the following output for `make` and `make all`:

 ````
-This is a dockercomposemk v0.1.0 Makefile.
+This is a dockercomposemk v0.1.1 Makefile.
 For more information see:
 https://github.com/philyg/dockercomposemk

+dockercomposemk is Copyright (c) 2025 Philipp Grassl
+and released under the MIT license.

 Available implemented targets: